 Certain precautions must be taken when dealing with circuits containing silicon rectifiers.
 Brazing or welding should not be attempted.
-If soldering is necessary, something must be done to prevent the head from being conducted to the junction.
+If soldering is necessary, something must be done to prevent the heat from being conducted to the junction.
 Hipotting should not be done without first shorting out the diodes.
 Diodes being replaced must be screwed in with the proper amount of torque.
-(See special data sheet for a particular equipment.)
+Refer to Maintenance section.